 - Resident Hunting License

-In addition to a resident hunting license and resident fur license, a resident trapping license is required for all persons who trap any furbearer, unless exempt.
+In addition to a resident hunting license and resident fur license (if required), a resident trapping license is required for all persons who trap any furbearer, unless exempt.

 Nonresident (unless exempt):

 - Nonresident Hunting License

 - Nonresident Fur License (required to take raccoon, bobcat, gray/red fox and river otter)